pokerscript/buy-poker-software/README.md

 -HTML5 supported software

 There are other very important support and consultation you can expect from the team.
-For a startup it helps to jump into market.
+For a startup buy poker software helps to jump into market.

 **1)-Technical Consultation**
 Either its online of offline poker, they will guide you.
 Like for RNG you can ask them to act on your behalf or request to get hardware enabled RNG device for your offline setup.